brandonjensengit/CoffeeJournal/SETUP.md

-# Coffee Journal App - Setup Guide
+# CoffeeMio App - Setup Guide

-## ☕️ Your Coffee Journal MVP is Ready!
+## ☕️ Your CoffeeMio MVP is Ready!

 A sleek, modern coffee journaling app with a warm, cozy aesthetic built with SwiftUI and SwiftData.